ondicastillo/Data-Analysis-Housing-in-Ames-Iowa/Regression-Diagnostics-.md

 Interpretation

-As can be seen from the model, all 3 variables’ coefficients (Garage.Area, Gr.Liv.Area, and Total.Bsmt.SF) have a p-value lower than 0.05 which means that they are all significant and should remain in the model.
+As can be seen from the model, all 3 variables’ coefficients (Garage.Area, Gr.Liv.Area, and Total.Bsmt.SF) have a p-value that is lower than 0.05 which means that all variables are significant and should remain in the model.
 Moreover, the adjusted R2 of the model is quite high, which is a good sign.

 ``` r
 #b.
 Plotting regression model